EK76/CameraSystem/README.md

 The connection between Raspberry PI5 and sensor motions.
 - Both motion sensor's pin labelled VCC is connected to the 5V pin on the Raspberry Pi5.
-- both motion sensor's pin labelled GND is connected to a ground pin on the Raspberry Pi5.
+- Both motion sensor's pin labelled GND is connected to a ground pin on the Raspberry Pi5.
 - In my case motion sensor1's pin labelled OUT is connected to GPIO 12 on the Raspberry Pi5.
 - in my cate motion sensor2's pin labelled OUT is connected to GPIO 16 on the Raspberry Pi5.

-### The installation of motion sensor library.
+### The installation of library for the motion sensor.

 #### Raspberry Pi OS (Recommended).
 ```